sidferreira/detekt-vscode-extension/README.md

 ## Requirements

-- [detekt](https://detekt.dev/) must be installed and available in your PATH or in your project
+- **detekt must be installed globally** or available in your PATH
+- The extension assumes you have a working `detekt` command (or you can configure a custom path in settings)
-- detekt CLI should output in the format: `file.kt:line:column: message [RuleId]`
+- Detekt CLI should output in the format: `file.kt:line:column: message [RuleId]`

 ## Configuration